The character of the total power operation: Introduction

 is an isomorphism for any finite group.
-There is also an $\Aut(\qz)$-action on $Cl_n(G,C_0)$ by combining the action on $C_0$ with the action of $\Aut(\qz)$ on $\hom(\lat, G)$ by precomposition with the Pontryagin dual.
-Theorem C of \cite{hkr} further states that the isomorphism above is $\Aut(\qz)$-equivariant and restricts to an isomorphism on fixed points
+Theorem C further states that the isomorphism $C_0 \otimes \chi$ is $\Aut(\qz)$-equivariant and restricts to an isomorphism on fixed points

-Thus it makes sense to ask if a multiplicative natural transformation can be constructed on class functions that is compatible with the total power operation for $\E$ through the character maps of \cite{hkr}:
+This brings us to the motivating question for this paper.
+Does there exist a multiplicative natural transformation on generalized class functions that is compatible with the total power operation for $\E$ through the generalized character maps of \cite{hkr}:

-There is no formal reason why such a thing might be possible,\footnote{It is not possible to base change $\Po_m$ to $C_0$ because it is not a ring map.
+There is no formal reason why this might be possible,\footnote{It is not possible to base change $\Po_m$ to $C_0$ because $\Po_m$ is not a ring map.
 Further, simplifications of $\Po_m$ such as $P_{p^k}/I$, which are ring maps, are not $\E^0$-algebra maps.} and yet the construction of such a natural transformation is one of the goals of this paper.